Acoustic analogies with general relativity, quantum fields, and thermodynamics: Analogy with covariant electromagnetism

-where the last integral is over the boundary.
-Therefore, a source attached to the boundary adds to the free space quadrupole, $H T^{\alpha\beta}$, and it has the form of the four-vector current (compare with eq.~(\ref{eq:stress-energy_tensor_perfect_fluid_components_EMG}))
+where the last integral is over the two-dimensional surface only.
+Therefore, a source attached to the boundary is added to the free-space quadrupole and it has the form of the four-vector current (recall eq.~(\ref{eq:stress-energy_tensor_perfect_fluid_components_EMG})), a dipole source,